danshort/danshort.github.io/src/index.md

 I’m a generalist; I know a little bit about a lot of things.
 I probably don’t have the deep knowledge of specific languages or technologies that you have.
 That’s why I hired you 😀 !
 I’m really good at getting to the meat of a problem or asking probing questions to get to the core of an issue ([five whys](https://en.wikipedia.org/wiki/Five_whys)).
 Lean on me for troubleshooting, getting to the root of an issue, and making sure that we’re answering the right “why.”
 I’ll lean on you for the technical know-how to make it all magic.

-`TODO:` Talk about conflict avoidance, and how I overcome this by being (sometimes) uncomfortably blunt.

 ## Other Things About Me

 * Social Media